Casey Dienel: Kairos

 In 2010, White Hinterland toured the US and Europe with the album.
 A song from this album, "Icarus", was selected by Revlon to be used in their 2010 commercial for Just Bitten Lip Stain, starring Jessica Biel and directed by Kathryn Bigelow.
 Later the same year, "Icarus" was featured in an episode of the ABC Family drama "Pretty Little Liars," as well the fashion show of the winner of the Project Runway (season 8) finale, Gretchen Jones.
 The song was also used in the 2010 film It's Kind of a Funny Story.

 Baby

 White Hinterland released its third studio album Baby on April 1, 2014, through Dead Oceans.
 Dienel made the ten-song album in a home studio she developed in the basement of her childhood home in Scituate.

 Controversy

-In May 2016, it was reported that Justin Bieber and Skrillex were being sued for copyright infringement by White Hinterland, who claims the duo used Dienel's vocal loop from her 2014 song "Ring the Bell" without permission in the song "Sorry".
+In May 2016, it was reported that Justin Bieber and Skrillex were being sued for copyright infringement by White Hinterland, who claims the duo used Dienel's vocal loop from their 2014 song "Ring the Bell" without permission in the song "Sorry".
 Eight seconds of the "Ring the Bell" riff is allegedly used six times in "Sorry."
 Co-writers are also included in the suit.
 Producer Skrillex responded to the claim by uploading a video of himself manipulating the vocals of co-writer Julia Michaels.
 The lawsuit was later dropped.